slappforge/nodejs-lambda-debugger/README.md

 file that contains the Lambda handler that you want to debug.
 And also add a `debugger` line at the start of the handler function, so that the execution will be suspended at that point until the debugger is connected.

+Also make sure to set a reasonable **Timeout** value for the Lambda function, so that you have enough time for debugging, before the Lambda function runs out of time.

 ```
 exports.handler = async (event) => {
     debugger;